abitofalchemy/Frienso/FriensoAlpha/README.md

 Working On
 ----------
 * SA: WatchMe switch triggers (internal alarms) and push notifications
+      - Remind the user that this event is active (bring attention to an active state)

 * SA: Managing and maintaining 'Requests'; at install accepting more than 1 causes problems & crash
+      - Test case:

 * SA: Fix bugs
         (1) fix detecting if WatchMe events come from a user in you friends list Future versions of this should be push-notifications driven